erikolby/GA_lab/README.md

-# Wiki for lab assignment in the course Genome Analysis (1MB462)
 This repository holds the planning and the code for the lab assignment in the course Genome Analysis.
 For the project plan, see the wiki tab.